-All of the Mortgage Loans are serviced by the Corporation except for (i) the Mortgage Loans financed through the acquisition of GNMA Securities which are serviced by the applicable Mortgage Banker, (ii) certain mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest which are serviced by private third-party servicers as described below, (iii) certain Construction Mortgage Loans which are serviced by the bank issuing the letter of credit during construction, (iv) the mortgage loans underlying the 2005 Series J Participant Interest, and (v) certain Permanent Mortgage Loans with Supplemental Security from Citibank, N.A., Fannie Mae or Freddie Mac which are serviced by a servicer delegated by the credit provider.
-As of October 31, 2024, \$7,874,419,319 in outstanding principal balance of permanent Mortgage Loans, representing approximately 84.4% in outstanding principal balance, are serviced by the Corporation.
+All of the Mortgage Loans are serviced by the Corporation except for (i) the Mortgage Loans financed through the acquisition of GNMA Securities which are serviced by the applicable Mortgage Banker, (ii) certain mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest which are serviced by private third-party servicers as described below, (iii) certain Construction Mortgage Loans which are serviced by the bank issuing the letter of credit during construction,, and (iv) certain Permanent Mortgage Loans with Supplemental Security from Citibank, N.A., Fannie Mae or Freddie Mac which are serviced by a servicer delegated by the credit provider.
+As of April 30, 2025, \$8,269,393,822 in outstanding principal balance of permanent Mortgage Loans, representing approximately 85.6% in outstanding principal balance, are serviced by the Corporation.
 Servicing by the Corporation includes the collection of mortgage payments from the Mortgagors of the applicable Developments.

 With respect to Mortgage Loans serviced by the Corporation and not regulated by HPD, an escrow account for the payment of taxes, hazard insurance and mortgage insurance, if any, is maintained by the Corporation for each Development and is funded from the monthly revenues of each such Development.
 Citibank, N.A., FHA, GNMA, Fannie Mae and Freddie Mac impose similar obligations.
 However, with respect to Mortgage Loans regulated by HPD pursuant to the Mitchell-Lama Law and not insured by FHA, there is no such escrow requirement.
 With respect to Mortgage Loans serviced by the Corporation and not regulated by HPD, each Mortgagor is also required to maintain a reserve fund for replacements with the Corporation.
 These reserve funds for replacements are funded from the monthly revenues of their respective Development to the extent necessary to maintain minimum required balances.
-With respect to Mortgagor is required to maintain a reserve fund for replacements.
+With respect to Mortgage Loans regulated by HPD pursuant to the Mitchell-Lama Law and not insured by FHA, each Mortgagor is required to maintain a reserve fund for replacements.
 In general, the applicable escrows and reserves for the Developments serviced by the Corporation were funded at the required levels.
 The Corporation requires financial statements for each Development serviced by the Corporation to be furnished to the Corporation annually.